Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Additional Program Requirements

-After getting their commission, new officers with EOD NECS (M02A, M03A, M04A) must take the joint diving officer (JDO) course at the Naval Diving and Salvage Training Center to become EOD officer trainees (designator 1190).
+After commissioning, those with an EOD NEC (M02A, M03A, M04A) must complete the Joint Diving Officer (JDO) course at the Naval Diving and Salvage Training Center to become EOD officer trainees (designator 1190).

-To become an EOD officer trainee, new officers with enlisted diving NECs (M1DV, M2DV, B16A, B17A, L27A, L28A) must take the JDO course at Naval School Explosive Ordnance Disposal and then more advanced training (designator 1190).
+New officers with enlisted diving NECs (M1DV, M2DV, B16A, B17A, L27A, L28A) must first complete the JDO course at Naval School Explosive Ordnance Disposal, followed by advanced training, before becoming EOD officer trainees (designator 1190).

 Who Can Apply